 The Canadian Federation of Nurses Unions hosts an annual Parliamentary Breakfast attended by Senators, Members of Parliament (MPs) and health care stakeholders.
 The event is an opportunity to provide federal parliamentarians with information and recommendations on specific issues facing nurses and the health care sector.
-It can also provide an opportunity for provincial nurses’ union leadership to meet with local MPs to discuss the pressing issues for nurses in their province.

 Our breakfast featured a panel of three Canadian experts who shared their evidence and experience and made the case for pharmacare: the aforementioned Hugh Mackenzie, Peter MacLeod, Chair of the Citizens’ Reference Panel on Pharmacare in Canada, and Edson Castilho, a nurse who works at IWK Health Centre in Halifax, Nova Scotia.

 “We know about the dollars and cents of why a pharmacare plan is needed but this report aims to put a human face on the impacts of the current system“ says @CFNUPresident #bodycount #rxpoli #cdnhealth #cdnpoli pic.twitter.com/8rHScfpOdK